powerapi-ng/powerapi-ng.github.io/docs/reference/formulas/smartwatts.md

     python -m smartwatts \
     --verbose \
     --input mongodb --model HWPCReport --uri mongodb://127.0.0.1 --db test --collection prep \
-    --output influxdb --model PowerReport --uri 127.0.0.1 --port 8086 --db test_result \
+    --output influxdb2 --model PowerReport --uri 127.0.0.1 --port 8086 --db power_consumption --org org_test --token mytoken\
     --cpu-base-freq 1900 \
     --cpu-error-threshold 2.0 \
     --disable-dram-formula \
     --sensor-reports-frequency 1000
     ```

-In this configuration we are using MongoDB as source and InfluxDB as Destination.
+In this configuration we are using MongoDB as source and InfluxDB 2.0 as Destination.
 Some parameters values depend of your hardware.
 In particular, `cpu-base-freq`.
 You can obtain this value from `CPU MHz` field by using `lscpu` command.

 ???+ info "Estimations' Storage"
-    Your `PowerReports` will be stored on InfluxDB.
+    Your `PowerReports` will be stored on InfluxDB2.
 You can watch them in a grafana by using the [following tutorial](../grafana/grafana.md).

 ???+ tip "Using shortcuts for parameters' names"
     You use `-` instead of `--`.